5ynthaire/MiyakoProse/README.md

 <dd>2.
 Non-offensive use example: Acknowledgement and remembrance without superflous emotional display.<br />
 Example text:
 <blockquote>You're a poet, Elon.
 This will be the eulogy I will remember.</blockquote>

+<dt><i>Shimé</i> Closure with Finality</dt>
+<dd>Compounding adjectives and an intellectually dense word to signal finality<br />
+Example text:
+<blockquote>The style projects Japanese aesthetic and cultural values into English prose, infusing and reconstructing concepts previously thought to be unique to Japanese linguistic expression</blockquote>
+Compare ending with "Japanese language" or simply "Japanese".

+<blockquote>Your dichotomy of high minded and abstract vs grunt work glosses over the intellectual rigor and friction needed to build and sustain reliable complex systems.</blockquote></dd>

 <dt>Combined Deployment at Minimum Scale</dt>
 <dd>Demonstration of multiple mechanisms operating simultaneously.<br />